zph/terraform-provider-mysql/website/docs/index.html.markdown

 * `max_open_conns` - (Optional) Sets the maximum number of open connections to the database.
 If n <= 0, then there is no limit on the number of open connections.
 * `conn_params` - (Optional) Sets extra mysql connection parameters (ODBC parameters).
 Most useful for session variables such as `default_storage_engine`, `foreign_key_checks` or `sql_log_bin`.
 * `authentication_plugin` - (Optional) Sets the authentication plugin, it can be one of the following: `native` or `cleartext`.
 Defaults to `native`.
+* `iam_database_authentication` - (Optional) For Cloud SQL databases, it enabled the use of IAM authentication.
+Make sure to declare the `password` field with a temporary OAuth2 token of the user that will connect to the MySQL server.